wonderfan/python/OpenStack/README.md

-write down how to learn OpenStack
+Write down how to learn OpenStack